qrti/filaSense/README.md

 # **Optical Filament Runout Sensor**

 Optical filament detection is not as easy as it seems at first glance.
-Especially transparent filaments might focus sensor-LED light and even enhance detection levels instead of dampen them as opaque filaments do.
-As a consequence this is a 'change of condition sensor' that detects well the runout of filament but not the presence or absence of it.
+Especially transparent filaments might focus emitter-LED light and even enhance detection levels instead of dampen them as opaque filaments do.
+As a consequence this is a 'change of condition sensor' that detects runout of filament but not the presence or absence of it.
+Nevertheless the detection of some transparent filaments is possibly not reliable.

 <br>